yuvazu/Neural-Synchrony-Links-Sensorimotor-Cortices-in-a-Network-for-Facial-Motor-Control--Code-Repository/README.md

 ## Neural Synchrony Links Sensorimotor Cortices in a Network for Facial Motor Control
-This repository contains all the code and scripts for reproducing the figures in: Neural Synchrony Links Sensorimotor Cortices in a Network for Facial Motor Control -Code Repository
+Code and scripts for reproducing the figures in this study.

 ## Repository structure
 - Figure 2/ ( Functional connectivity, eLFPs)